ManuteaTarati/Deep-Learning-Project/README.md

   <img src="https://github.com/sunnywang93/Deep-Learning-Project/blob/main/images/Hourly_Prophet.png" width="500" />
 </p>

 We can see from the plots that regardless of the frequency, Prophet's predictions perform really badly and its forecast almost never aligns with the testing sample.
+Perhaps only the predictions from the Hourly frequency performs slightly better, since most of the test set lies in the confidence interval.
+Nevertheless, the point forecasts are still bad, but it looks for this particular frequency, the model is even struggling to do a good in-sample fit because of the structure of the data.

  ### NBeats